LAST UPDATED: 3 December 2020

 But most chickens raised for their 'meat' in Australia live out their short, painful lives trapped in crowded sheds where it's nearly impossible to properly rest.
 For one thing, it's often not dark for very long — but it's not very light either.
 They can develop eye deformities and other health issues as they struggle to move about in the gloomy twilight.
 The dim light is meant to keep them docile, as producers don't want them moving around too much because that would exercise off valuable 'meat'.
 But sleep isn't 'desirable' either, because that's valuable time chickens should be eating and putting on more weight.
-Some industry bosses suggest just 4 hours of darkness each 24 hours, while the draft Standards don't require any dark period at all!

 In the eyes of the factory farming industry, it seems the only 'job' chickens have is to sit and eat.
 The environment, combined with selective breeding for rapid growth, makes chickens grow so fast that they reach 'slaughter weight' when they're only 5-8 weeks old, and still chirping like babies.

 This unnatural growing speed puts tremendous pressure on their joints and hearts and, within weeks of hatching, many of these young chickens will be so weighed down by their own bodies that they're unable to lift themselves off the manure on the floor.
 As a result, some may suffer from breast blisters, hock burn and chronic dermatitis.
 Others develop crippling lameness so severe they can't even move to reach food or water, and will die of starvation or dehydration.